 On ThinkDFIR, I aim to post once a month…when you think about that, that’s only 12 posts a year.
 Some people are crazy and post every day, and that’s a daunting and difficult task that many people have tried.
 Limiting to 12 posts + when inspiration strikes means that you can write out a few draft posts in advance and then you’re already ahead!

 - Not everything has to be groundbreaking.
 You can test your understanding of an artefact, you can test someone else’s understanding and replicate their findings.
 You can share your learning.
 You can use your posts as a reference for things that you’ve done, processes that you’ve followed.
 Ultimately the page should be for you, and if it helps other people then that’s an added bonus.

 - Imposter syndrome is a thing.
 That’s ok, you can caveat your knowledge or understanding.
 You can post that you’re still learning about a thing.
 You can also update your post as you test more and learn more.
 But at the end of the day you will have a list of topics that you can say you’ve written about.
 You may not know everything, that’s ok, no one does.

 - Tweet streams, listserv questions, forum posts are all great for identifying a problem, or sharing that you’re going to be looking into something.
 Don’t let it stop there!
 You can post up what you found.
 It makes my life as a curator a lot easier, but the main reason I prefer it is because I’ll remember you wrote something, but then have to spend hours trying to figure out where.

-- Grammarly is good.
-I run Grammarly over my posts just to make sure that I didn’t make any glaringly obvious spelling or grammar errors.
+- Spellcheck is good.
+It’s good to run over posts just to make sure that I didn’t make any glaringly obvious spelling or grammar errors.
 I usually pick up a few

 - Put a date on your posts; shouldn’t be hard if you use the blogging feature of various CMS’s but if you’re using pages, please please please put a date somewhere.